SemukeloMathe/React_Ultimate_Course/ultimate_react_course_part_1/04-travel-list/README.md

 ### What does thinking in React actually mean?

 - It means you have a very good mental model of how and when to use all the react tools like:
-- 1. Components
+- i.
+Components
-- 2. State
+- ii.
+State
-- 3. Data Flow
+- iii.
+Data Flow
-- 4. Effects, etc.
+- iv.
+Effects, etc.
 - It is thinking about state transitions, not element mutations.

 ### Thinking in React As A Process